hawkeyesec/scanner-cli/README.md

 VOLUME /app
 ```

-And your compose file looks like this:
+You could add hawkeye to your compose file like this:
 ```
 services:
   app: